skx/z80-cpm-scripting-interpreter/README.md

 _Hello, world!_
 ```

-Store the value 42 in the temporary storage area, and print it:
+Store the value 42 in the accumulator, and print it:

 ```
 c 42 p